ryantd42/NY-Legislative-Git/2023/A3596A-2023/bill.md

   ___________

- Introduced  by  M.  of A. PAULIN, DINOWITZ, SEAWRIGHT, DICKENS, GUNTHER, JACKSON, SIMON, STECK, ZINERMAN, McDONOUGH, SILLITTI, SEPTIMO --  read once and referred to the Committee on Codes
+ Introduced  by  M.  of A. PAULIN, DINOWITZ, SEAWRIGHT, DICKENS, GUNTHER, JACKSON, SIMON, STECK, ZINERMAN, McDONOUGH, SILLITTI, SEPTIMO,  KELLES --  read  once and referred to the Committee on Codes -- advanced to a third reading,  passed  by  Assembly  and  delivered  to  the  Senate, recalled  from  the  Senate,  vote reconsidered, bill amended, ordered reprinted, retaining its place on the order of third reading

- AN  ACT  to amend the penal law and the civil rights law, in relation to unlawful dissemination or publication of intimate  images  created  by digitization and of sexually explicit depictions of an individual; and to repeal certain provisions of the penal law relating thereto
+ AN ACT to amend the penal law, in relation to unlawful dissemination  or publication of intimate images created by digitization and of sexually explicit depictions of an individual; and to repeal certain provisions of such law relating thereto

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: